9 Approaches to Pricing Strategy: How to Price a Product

 How to Price Home Improvement and Building Products

-Choosing suitable price ranges for your various product lines and specific price points for individual SKUs of building materials, products and equipment is critical, because even small variations may significantly impact unit sales of your business.
+As a building products manufacturer, choosing suitable price ranges for your various product lines and specific price points for individual SKUs of building materials, products and equipment is critical, because even small variations may significantly impact unit sales and manufacturing costs.

-Your task?
-Understand the relative value perceived by the target customer for your product option(s) compared to alternatives on the market.
-Your teams are tasked with assigning products a value that will keep it moving based on multiple indicators.
+Your task is to understand the relative value perceived by the target customer for your product feature option(s) compared to alternatives in the market.
+Your teams must assign each product a value that will keep it moving based on multiple indicators.

-In order to get these answers, you can leverage one of a few different approaches for conducting price sensitivity related market research:
+To get meaningful answers to these questions, you can leverage one of a few different approaches for conducting price-sensitivity-related market research:

-Here, we cover the Pros and Cons of each of these product pricing study methodologies in greater depth.
+In this article, we cover the pros and cons of each of these product-pricing study methodologies in greater depth.

 Price sensitivity is a dynamic concept; the degree to which consumers’ purchasing behaviors are affected by cost varies based on multiple other criteria.
 For example, if there are limited substitutes or alternatives for a product, companies may be able to set a higher price point without major fluctuations in unit sales, at least temporarily.

-However, DIYers, residential and commercial builders, remodelers, and general contractors are becoming more price sensitive in the current market and more inclined to shop around for alternatives than they used to be, which makes it imperative for companies to utilize strong data, over gut-feelings, and take a thoughtful approach when choosing price points for products and materials.
+After an extended period of relatively low price sensitivity among DIYers, sensitivity has been increasing in the market among residential and commercial builders, remodelers, and general contractors.
+Both pro customers and homeowners alike are more inclined to shop around for alternatives than they used to be, which makes it imperative for companies to utilize strong data, over gut feelings, and take a thoughtful approach when choosing price points for products and materials.

 What are the Main Pricing Strategies for Building Products?